2013 Ford Explorer Brake Specials

 What's included in a 2013 Ford Explorer brake service?

-A brake service for a 2013 Ford Explorer includes a visual inspection, pad thickness measurement, rotor thickness check, hardware inspection/replacement, brake fluid check, caliper slide cleaning/lubrication, and a road test.
+Seven core steps are included: visual inspection, pad measurement, rotor thickness check, hardware service, caliper slide lubrication, brake fluid check, and a road test.

 Should I replace brake pads and rotors at the same time on a 2013 Ford Explorer?

-Is it worth getting brakes done at Larry H. Miller Ford Mesa vs an independent brake shop?
+Is it worth getting brakes done at Larry H. Miller Ford Mesa vs. an independent brake shop in Mesa?

 2013 Ford Explorer Brake Specifications